satakagi/mapsForWebWS2020-docs/De-centralizedWebMapping.md

 Satoru Takagi

 The WWW and the Internet were designed to be decentralized in the first place.
 I'm not going to spend a lot of time here enumerating the features and benefits that de-centralization gives rise to.
-At least for the users of geographic information, rather than the vendors of geographic information and their systems, we see decentralized forms of geographic information distribution and use as clearly preferable to centralized ones.
+At least for those of us who are users of geographic information, rather than vendors of geographic information or systems, we see decentralized forms of geographic information distribution and use as much preferable to centralized ones.
 This paper explores the centralized nature of current WebMap services, frameworks, and standards.
 We will then describe a methodology for transforming it into a de-centralized one.
 Finally, we will point out that that standardization should take place within the broader W3C, not within the geo industry.

 ## The Situation of Centralized WebMapping

 Some of the OGC specifications have the word "Web" in them, such as [WMS](https://www.ogc.org/standards/wms) and [WFS](https://www.ogc.org/standards/wfs).
-Also, there are several specifications of tiled bit-image maps with the slang name of [WebMercator](https://wiki.openstreetmap.org/wiki/QuadTiles), which are widely used. ([TMS](https://wiki.openstreetmap.org/wiki/TMS),[WMTS](https://www.ogc.org/standards/wmts),[bingMapTiles](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system),googleMapTile : [osgeo tiling standards](https://wiki.osgeo.org/wiki/TilingStandard)) Are they decentralized in operation?
+Also, there are several specifications of tiled bit-image maps with the slang name of [WebMercator](https://en.wikipedia.org/wiki/Tiled_web_map), which are widely used. ([OpenStreetMap](https://wiki.openstreetmap.org/wiki/QuadTiles), [TMS](https://wiki.openstreetmap.org/wiki/TMS),[WMTS](https://www.ogc.org/standards/wmts),[bingMapTiles](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system),googleMapTile : [osgeo tiling standards](https://wiki.osgeo.org/wiki/TilingStandard)) Are they decentralized in operation?

 In general, a map site on the Web has a web page (home page) that serves as its own source of information for the people, and includes various geographical information (which is expressed as multiple layers of maps).